-With more than twelve years’ experience of private practice, Rick has drafted patent applications in a broad range of mechanical and electromechanical fields including aerospace engineering, handheld electronic devices, personal care products, packaging and dispensers, printing, electromagnetic energy harvesters, cash handling machines, surgical tables, portable hotels, and bathroom appliances.
+With more than 15 years’ experience in private practice, Rick has drafted patent applications in a broad range of mechanical and electromechanical fields including aerospace engineering, handheld electronic devices, personal care products, packaging and dispensers, printing, electromagnetic energy harvesters, cash handling machines, surgical tables, portable hotels, and bathroom appliances.
 He also has a great deal of experience of prosecuting patent applications in all of these areas and others, including automotive engineering, railway infrastructure, medical devices, snack food manufacture, catalytic converters, semiconductor devices, mobile telecommunications, and magnetic storage devices.

 Rick has significant experience in managing prosecution of multi-jurisdictional patent portfolios, with particular expertise in coordinating prosecution of patent families in Europe, North and South America, Russia, and Asia.

 Rick has also been seconded over a period of three years to the in-house patents department of one of EIP’s clients, which has given him the opportunity to experience first-hand the management of an IP portfolio and risks posed by third party rights.